Tax Code · 2026/27

 Does emergency code mean I'm paying more tax?

-In many cases yes, temporarily.
-Non-cumulative calculation doesn't account for unused PA from earlier months, so you may be over-taxed until the code goes cumulative.
+In most cases yes, temporarily.
+Non-cumulative calculation doesn't account for unused PA from earlier months, so you are usually over-taxed until the code goes cumulative.
 Any excess is refunded via subsequent payrolls or year-end reconciliation.

 What's the difference between W1, M1 and X?

-W1 is weekly (used if you're paid weekly), M1 is monthly, and X is a generic non-cumulative marker that can apply to any frequency.
-Functionally they operate identically — taxing each period in isolation.
+W1 is weekly (used if paid weekly), M1 is monthly, and X is a generic non-cumulative marker that can apply to any frequency.
+Functionally they operate identically - taxing each pay period in isolation against 1/52 or 1/12 of the Personal Allowance.

 Will I get a refund if emergency code over-taxed me?

 Yes.
 Once HMRC converts you to a cumulative code (typically 1257L without the W1/M1/X suffix), the first cumulative payroll adjusts your year-to-date figures and refunds any over-paid tax through that payslip.
-You don't need to file self-assessment for this alone.
+If the tax year ends before that happens, HMRC's automatic year-end reconciliation issues a P800 calculation in the summer with refund instructions.

 All UK tax codes →